 These locations are where you can get a full meal.
 Some are Sit Down locations others are Food Court Style outlets where you can grab your meal and then sit down in more communal seating.
 Other are simple Grab and Go Coffee shops with no provided seating, perfect to eat in a queue or at a show.

 Three Broomstick – Wizarding World of Harry Potter

-The Famous Hogsmede Pub featured in several Harry Potter films and is the source of the near-mythical Butter Beer.
+The Famous Hogsmede Pub is featured in several Harry Potter films and is the source of the near-mythical Butter Beer.
 Serving “English” classic meals such as Cottage Pie, Fish and Chips, and

 The food here is not great.
 It certainly isn’t English (We should know, hailing from England).
 It is a refreshing change from most of the park’s food though.
 For most A

 Except it isn’t.
 We were so excited to finally get some Butter-Beer for the first time but unfortunately, we found it quite revolting.
 It is impossibly sweet with very little other flavor and almost syrupy in texture.